 Results:There was a statistically significant relationship between µTBS and image intensity (p< 0.0001).
 However, the correlation coefficient was weak (0.31).
 Significant effect of the failure mode on the image intensity and the µTBS were observed (p < 0.0001).
 No significant difference in the mean image intensity was found between the 2 levels (p = 0.6519) and 3 levels of dye staining (p = 0.2531).
 Intra- and inter-examiner reliability was near perfect (0.99; 0.98) for mineral density measurements.

 Conclusion: Within the limits imposed in the experimental design, we concluded that the degree of mineralzation of CAD has an influence on its failure mode and µTBS.
 Positive increasing relationship was also found between CAD's failure mode and its µTBS.
 Additionally, no significant relationship was found between levels of dye staining and the degree of mineralization.

 Copyright 2011 Savitri Vaseenon

 Vaseenon, Savitri.
-"Relationship between caries-affected dentin mineral density and microtensile bond strength." master's thesis, University of Iowa, 2011.
+"Relationship between caries-affected dentin mineral density and microtensile bond strength." master's Master's thesis, University of Iowa, 2011.